HIV Vaccine Primer: Basic Science and Concepts

 Getting to zero new HIV infections is already possible with our current HIV prevention methods -- condom use, pre-exposure prophylaxis, education, testing and so forth.
 But the holy grail of getting to zero remains an HIV vaccine.
-With an effective vaccine, HIV could eventually be rendered as obsolete as smallpox.
+With an effective vaccine, HIV could eventually be eradicated, as with smallpox.

-Just to be clear: No HIV vaccine currently works well in humans.
-But there are many ongoing efforts to develop one, and those efforts have been rejuvenated in recent years.
+Just to be clear: No HIV vaccine currently exists.
+But there are many ongoing efforts to develop one, and those efforts have been revived in recent years.
 Some experts say we are at least 10 years away from an HIV vaccine, while others say it may be much longer than that.

 So why is it taking so long?
 What makes developing a vaccine for HIV so difficult?
-Some of the science behind HIV vaccines can be tricky, but here are the basics to help you better understand what goes on in our bodies and how a successful vaccine may be developed.
+Some of the science behind HIV vaccines can be tricky, but here are the basics to help you better understand what goes on in the human body and how a successful vaccine may be developed.

 The Biggest Obstacle in Developing an HIV Vaccine

 "The one biggest [obstacle] is HIV itself," as top researcher Nicole Frahm, Ph.D., puts it.
 "It's an extremely complicated bug because it basically infects the cells of the immune system that are supposed to help you prevent an infection in the first place.
 The fact that it infects CD4 cells makes it very hard to build a good immune response against it."

 Not only does HIV infect and disable the very system that's supposed to fight against it, but by the time the immune system catches up and develops a response, HIV mutates.
 There are also different strains of the virus, each of which attacks the immune system slightly differently -- another reason why HIV is very good at evading our natural defenses.